matyalatte/tiny-str-match/README.md

 ## Credits

-- [tiny-regex-c](https://github.com/kokke/tiny-regex-c) by [kokke](https://github.com/kokke) for the basic implementation of regex module.
+- [kokke/tiny-regex-c](https://github.com/kokke/tiny-regex-c) for the basic implementation of regex module.
+- [rurban/tiny-regex-c](https://github.com/rurban/tiny-regex-c) for the basic implementation of some regex operators.
 - [tinymatch.c](https://github.com/r-lyeh/tinybits/blob/master/tinymatch.c) by [r-lyeh](https://github.com/r-lyeh) for the basic implementation of wildcard module.

 ## Projects which use tiny-str-match